Carrie Underwood Shows Off Cup Honoring One Of Her Most Iconic Songs In Instagram Share

 Carrie Underwood showed off a cup honoring one of her most iconic songs in a new Instagram share.
 The singer and songwriter posed with a tumbler that was decorated with a cartoon referencing her 2005 smash hit tune “Jesus Take the Wheel.”

-Carrie is holding the cup which has an illustration of Jesus Christ.
+Carrie is holding the cup, which has an illustration of Jesus Christ.
 Above his head is a speech bubble, used in cartooning to allow illustrations to be able to speak to the reader, with the statement, “would you like me to take the wheel?”

 In the cute close-up pic, the country beauty’s mouth is blocked by the beverage holder.